k2view-academy/K2View-Academy/articles/25_environments/04_offline_deployment.md

 # Offline Environment Deployment

-Offline environment deployment can be used to deploy an environment to a server from an XML file.
+Offline environment deployment is used to deploy an environment to a server from an XML file.

 Do the following: